Value network: Christensen

 "The collection of upstream suppliers, downstream channels to market, and ancillary providers that support a common business model within an industry.
-When would-be disruptors enter into existing value networks, they must adapt their business models to conform to the value network and therefore fail at disruption because they become co-opted."
+When would-be disruptors enter into existing value networks, they must adapt their Business models to conform to the value network and therefore fail at disruption because they become co-opted."

-Value configuration
+Fjeldstad and Stabell: Value configurations

-Fjeldstad and Stabell declare a value network as one of three ways by which an organisation generates value.
+Fjeldstad and Stabell define a value network as one of three ways by which an organisation generates value.
 The others are the value shop and value chain.

-Their value networks consist of these components:
+Their value networks consist of the following components: